ocf/ocfweb/ocfweb/docs/docs/staff/backend/prometheus.md

 rate(metric{label="value",...})
 ```
 For example, the data sent in bytes/second over the past 5 minutes by `fallingrocks` can be retrieved using `rate(node_network_transmit_bytes_total{instance="fallingrocks"}`.

+For more info about querying, see the [official documentation](https://prometheus.io/docs/prometheus/latest/querying/basics/).

 Queries are best used in conjunction with Grafana, as to produce more readable results and save them for future reference.
 The next section will give more details on how to do this.